ax255/axLoadout/README.md

 To run the script move `axLoadout.lua` into `...\Steam\steamapps\common\GarrysMod\garrysmod\lua` folder

-The server you playing must have `sv_allowcslua 1 `
+The server you will play on must have `sv_allowcslua 1 `

 Get in a game and type in the console `lua_openscript_cl axLoadout.lua`